EnnioTorre/appbackery-cicd-demo/README.md

   * Explore _demobackery - Dev_ project in OpenShift console and verify the application is deployed in the DEV environment
   * Explore _demobackery - Prod_ project in OpenShift console and verify the application is deployed in the PROD environment
-  * Check Grafana to monitor the deployed application, in order to see some workload (due to the stress test) and only for demo purposes, the monitoring stack is deployed in  _demobackery - Dev_
+  * Check Grafana to monitor the deployed application

   ![](images/monitoring.png?raw=true)

+  In order to see some workload (due to the stress test) and only for demo purposes, the monitoring stack is deployed in  _demobackery - Dev_